NuriddinovMA/Charm/README.md

 # Quick Start

-1) Create your file with the description of rearrangment (see [The SVs description](https://github.com/NuriddinovMA/Charm#the-svs-description))
+1) Create your file with the description of rearrangements (see [The SVs description](https://github.com/NuriddinovMA/Charm#the-svs-description))
 2) Duplicate [EXAMPLE.ini file](https://github.com/NuriddinovMA/Charm/blob/main/testdataset/EXAMPLE.ini) and modify:
   * [global] section:
     - "work_dir" - the path to the your work directory;
     - "chrom_sizes" - the path to the file with [the chromosome sizes](https://github.com/NuriddinovMA/Charm#the-chromosome-sizes-file) of reference genome;
+    - "contact_count" - the summ of contacts on simulated hi-c map;
+    - "heterozygous" - "YES" if *all* rearrengments are heterozygous; "NO" if *all* rearrengments are homozygous;
-    - "one_as_null" - if "True" contacts == 1 are processed as 0 \("True" should be used for the whole genomic Hi-C, and "False" should be used for the enriched Hi-C, like promoter-capture\);
+    - "one_as_null" - if "YES" contacts == 1 are processed as 0 \("YES" should be used for the whole genomic Hi-C, and "NO" should be used for the enriched Hi-C, like promoter-capture\);
     - "simulation_id" - the preferred name of simulations.
   * [preprocessing] section
     - "path_to_hic" - the path to your hic-file;